 Once systems are configured and patched appropriately, they should be monitored for any changes and new risks.
 This includes checking for and fixing vulnerabilities, making sure secure configurations are maintained, managing administrative privileges, and paying attention to log data.
 Keeping track of administrative privileges and log activity will also help identify and investigate suspicious activity.

 Organizations should then take this information and track it over time.
 Whatever trends result from that process can eventually help them make business decisions that reduce risk.
-For guidance on how to communicate those trends to decision-makers at your company, click here.

 Going Beyond the Check-Box…